tombrennan06/qgis-nsw-topo/README.md

 When the script finishes, you should see a finished map on the screen.
 If the data is loaded but there is no styling, you have probably configured the style directory incorrectly.

-You can run the _saveLayersProjectToGpkg.py_ script to save the layers (and optionally the project) to a GeoPackage file.
+You can run the _saveLayersProjectToGpkg.py_ script, and then a command using it to save the layers (and optionally the project) to a GeoPackage file.
+If you do not save the project to the GeoPackage file, you will need to manually save it (Ctrl-S) to a QGZ file - recommended to be in the same directory as the GeoPackage for portability.
+For example, to save both layers and project to a GeoPackage:

+    saveLayersProjectToGpkg ('E:/geodata/bm-mt_victoria.gpkg', False, True, 'bm-mt_victoria')

+To save layers to a GeoPackage, while removing empty layers:

+    saveLayersProjectToGpkg ('E:/geodata/bm-mt_victoria.gpkg', True)

 ### Manual steps
 - if you want to add a Grid to the main screen, this can be found in QGIS under **View->Decorations->Grid**.
-If you are not in a projected CRS, then the grid will be in degrees and not metres
+If you are not in a projected CRS, then the grid will be in degrees and not metres.
+It is probably best to change to a projected CRS.
+Most of eastern NSW is in Zone 56, so use GDA94/MGA Zone 56 (EPSG:28356).
+The other NSW zones are EPSG:28355 and EPSG:28354.
 - in order to print/export, you will need to create a layout.
 This can be found under **Project->New Print Layout** (Ctrl+P).
 There is lots of information on creating layouts online, and no instruction is provided here

 ## Style Files